FuelLabs/fuels-rs/docs/src/wallets/signing.md

 ## Signing a built transaction

-If you have a built transaction and you want to add an signature to it, you can use the `sign_with` method.
+If you have a built transaction and want to add a signature, you can use the `sign_with` method.

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/contracts.rs:tx_sign_with}}